StarPlayrX/Virtual-Multi-Mouse/README.md

 ## 🐭👾🖲️ Status update
 There is an issue combining relative mouse devices such as trackballs and spinners with absolute devices such as lightguns and multitouch trackpads.
 Because of this, Virtual Multi-Mouse development will begin to separate these two types of devices.
-This means trackballs, mice and spinners will be combined as one virtual device and lightguns, and multitouch devices will be combined as a secondard virtual device.
-Will update on its progress.
+This means trackballs, mice and spinners will be combined as one virtual device.
+In the future if feasible, lightguns, trackpads andv other multitouch devices will be combined as a secondard virtual device.
 Currently no abs devices are supported at this time.

 # 🐭👾🖲️ Virtual Multi-Mouse 1.1.2 🖲️👾🐭
 ### Project Game Play